arpabet/beans/README.md

 ### beans.FactoryBean

-Added support for FactoryBean interface, that used to create bean by application with required dependencies.
+FactoryBean interface is using to create beans by application with specific dependencies and complex logic.
 FactoryBean can produce singleton and non-singleton beans.

 Example: